adrienj/intercrop-data/README.md

 ##### Metadata

-Each triple (entity relation entity) must be annotated with a source (doi, wikipedia url, blog url, author ORCID...)
+Each triple (entity relation entity) must be annotated with at least one source (doi, wikipedia url, blog url, author ORCID...)

 ##### Guidelines